 Eligibility

 You must meet certain eligibility requirements to file for divorce in a California court.
-First, at least one of the two parties to the divorce must have lived in California for at least six months prior to filing for divorce.
+First, at least one of the two parties involved in the divorce must have lived in California for at least six months prior to filing for divorce.
 Second, keep in mind that you have to file in a specific county within the state.
-To be eligible to file in any county in California, at least one of the spouses must have lived in that county for three months before filing for divorce.
+To be eligible to file in a county in California, at least one of the spouses must have lived in that county for three months before filing for divorce.

 Grounds for Divorce in California